scientific-python/cookie/docs/pages/guides/gha_basic.md

 jobs:
 ```

-This gives the workflow a nice name, and defines the conditions under which it
+This gives the workflow a nice name {% include rr.html id="GH101" %}, and
-runs.
-This will run on all pull requests, or pushes to main.
-If you use a
+defines the conditions under which it runs.
+This will run on all pull requests,
-develop branch, you probably will want to include that.
-You can also specify
+or pushes to main.
+If you use a develop branch, you probably will want to
-specific branches for pull requests instead of running on all PRs (will run on
+include that.
+You can also specify specific branches for pull requests instead
-PRs targeting those branches only).
+of running on all PRs (will run on PRs targeting those branches only).

 ## Pre-commit